- Your Government

 - March 25, 2021: Parks and Recreation Commission Meeting (6p) to outline public outreach efforts.
 No determinations will be made.

 - March-May 15, 2021: Park use survey Tell us about park use so the Commission can make an informed recommendation.

 - May 1, 2021: Neighborhood meeting at Park Hills Park 11a-1p.
 Let Commissioners know what you think about the park.

-- July-August 2021: Recommendation to City Council on park maintenance and operation.
+- April/May 2022: Recommendation to City Council on park maintenance and operation.
 Council meeting dates and times to discuss the recommendation will be announced here.
 All Council meeting agendas and minutes can be found in the Agenda Center.